Accounting for Asylum Seeker Services

 The City of New York has opened emergency shelters, Humanitarian Emergency Response and Relief Centers (HERRCs), and respite centers to provide shelter for people seeking asylum under the right-to-shelter obligation, found in the State Constitution.

-As of May 26, 2024, the City had approximately 65,600 people seeking asylum in City funded shelter, and over 199,900 have come through the City’s system since the spring of 2022.
-To meet the need for shelter, more than 216 sites including 15 humanitarian relief centers have been opened.
+As of September 15, 2024, the City had approximately 61,700 people seeking asylum in City-funded shelter, and over 214,600 have come through the City’s system since the spring of 2022.
+To meet the need, the City currently runs approximately 212 sites including 15 humanitarian relief centers.
 Shelter facilities are operated by a variety of agencies and differ by population, serving families with children, adult families, and single adults.
 The administration has prioritized space in emergency hotel shelters operated by DHS for families with children, moving single adults to large congregate facilities more likely to be operated as HERRCs by H+H or HPD.
 The City has also placed families in the larger semi-congregate site of Floyd Bennett Field (spaces are for families of two to six people, with partitions eight feet high and open above).

 Asylum Seekers in City Funded Shelter by Managing Agency (Individuals)